alainmeier/cryptonote/README.md

 * Time-based expiry.
 Make messages automatically die after x period of time.
 * Javascript submission so we can carry over the password variable client-side instead of sending it to the server.
 * The application.js file has some horrendously bad javascript that I may or may not rewrite soon depending on time.
 Don't hate the player, hate the time constraint.
+* Allow Markdown in decrypted messages.
+* Allow code highlighting in decrypted messages.
+* An API endpoint for creating new CryptoNotes + javascript package to do the crypto easily.

 ## License